 I tried all profiles initially using the 1/2 pound setting.
 There were some problems though.
-Some profiles (P1 and P2) roasted so quickly that first and second crack ran together towards the end.
-Other profiles (P3, P4, P5) simply did not give me enough time to get into second crack (the longest time allowed was 15 minutes).
+Some profiles (P1 and P2) roasted so quickly that the first and second cracks ran together towards the end.
+Other profiles (P3, P4, P5) simply did not give me enough time to get into the second crack (the longest time allowed was 15 minutes).
 There was nothing I could do about P1 and P2 since the profiles were already programmed in, so I did not use those at all.
-However with P3, P4, and P5, I felt I just needed 2-3 minutes more, because I had ended, or was nearing the end of first crack at the 15 minute mark.
+However, with P3, P4, and P5, I felt I just needed 2-3 minutes more, because I had ended, or was nearing the end of the first crack at the 15-minute mark.
 I realized eventually that just selecting the 1 pound setting allowed me much more time, and does not change anything other than the max allowed time.
-It turned out that with P3 and P4 I got about 18 minute roasts where I was just coasting into 2nd crack, and there was about 2 minutes between 1st and 2nd crack.
+It turned out that with P3 and P4 I got about 18-minute roasts where I was just coasting into 2nd crack, and there were about 2 minutes between 1st and 2nd crack.
 P5 for me “baked” the beans a little, so I avoided it.

 If a roast falls outside the roast time max it can mean low voltage.
 Try plugging the roaster into a different outlet or trying roasting at a different time of day.